a. Appeal of Non-reappointment

 If the Appeal Committee concludes that there are grounds for appeal on the basis of academic freedom, the president will notify the Board of Trustees and ask that the board conduct a hearing.

-If the final decision is to reject the appeal, the non-reappointment of the faculty member shall stand, and the president will so inform the appellant.
-If the decision is to uphold the appeal, reappointment shall be offered to the faculty member on terms no less favorable than the terms of his or her current appointment.
+If the final decision is to reject the appeal, the non-reappointment of the faculty member will stand, and the president will so inform the appellant.
+If the decision is to uphold the appeal, reappointment will be offered to the faculty member on terms no less favorable than the terms of his or her current appointment.

 iv.
 Appeal on the Grounds of Procedural Error